dldl/chatbot-platform/README.md

 # ChatbotPlatform

-**This platform is not tested and is a proof-of-concept.** Any contributions are welcomed.
+**This platform is not heavy tested and is a proof-of-concept.** Any contributions are welcomed.

 ChatbotPlatform is a PHP library allowing to build a multiple chatbot platform with multiple actions providers and multiple sources.